 i] Directly - Mankind seems hell-bent on destroying God's creation by the misuse of the world's precious resources.

 ii] Indirectly - Sin in itself has devastated nature.
 Imbalance, cruelty, calamities etc. are all ultimately linked to human rebellion against God.
-The effect of sin spreads far and wide, even into nature.
-Rom.8:22.
+The effect of sin spreads far and wide, Rom.8:22.

 The human race is guilty of going against God.
 Our guilt takes two forms:

 i] Corporate - Because we are part of the human race we are involved in the responsibility of each others' sin.
 Each one of us stands before God equally guilty of the sin of Adam and of every other human being who has ever existed.